NavinSivakumar07/AIpitch/README.md

 - **📱 Responsive Design**: Works on desktop and mobile devices
 - **🔗 Interactive Sources**: Clickable links to research sources with enhanced formatting
 - **📊 Visual Research Display**: Card-based layout for research results with domain indicators
+- **🛠️ Advanced Debugging**: Comprehensive logging and debug information for troubleshooting
+- **🔄 Robust Error Handling**: Graceful fallbacks when API sources are unavailable

 ## 🛠️ Technology Stack